rlemaigre/Easy-UndoRedo/README.md

 # UndoRedoStackMixin

  An undo redo stack is actually two stacks :
-  * The stack of commands that can be undone (`undoStack` data of the UndoRedoStack mixin)
+  * The stack of commands that can be undone (`undoStack` data of UndoRedoStackMixin)
-  * The stack of commands that can be redone (`redoStack` data of the UndoRedoStack mixin)
+  * The stack of commands that can be redone (`redoStack` data of UndoRedoStackMixin)

 ## Methods